betaflight/betaflight/docs/Board - CC3D.md

 have an on-board USB to uart adapter which connect to the processor's serial port instead.

 Currently there is no support for virtual com port functionality on the CC3D which means that cleanflight does not currently use the USB socket at all.
-So the communication with the board is achieved through a USB-UART adaptater connected to the Main port.
+Therefore, the communication with the board is achieved through a USB-UART adaptater connected to the Main port.

 The board cannot currently be used for hexacopters/octocopters.

-Tricopter & Airplane support is untested, please report success failure if you try it.
+Tricopter & Airplane support is untested, please report success or failure if you try it.

 # Pinouts